ioteratech/bluetera-firmware/README.md

 ### Installing
 You can more-or-less follow the instructions of [this blog](https://devzone.nordicsemi.com/tutorials/b/getting-started/posts/development-with-gcc-and-eclipse), skipping Eclipse-related stuff (that is, unless you want to use Eclipse as your IDE :-)):

-* Unzip nRF5-SDK to some folder, preferebly with not spaces in the path name.
+* Unzip nRF5-SDK to some folder, preferably with not spaces in the path name.
 * Install the ARM compiler
-* Go to the SDK folder, and make sure the build script *<SDK_ROOT>\components\toolchain\gcc\Makefile.windows* points to the correct version of the ARM compiler.
+* Go to the SDK folder, and make sure the build script *<NRF_SDK_ROOT>\components\toolchain\gcc\Makefile.windows* points to the correct version of the ARM compiler.
 It should look something like:
 ```
 GNU_INSTALL_ROOT := C:/Program Files (x86)/GNU Tools ARM Embedded/6 2017-q2-update/bin/
 GNU_VERSION := 6.3.1